8080labs/pyforest/README.md

-# pyforest - lazy-import of all popular Python Data Science libraries.
-Stop writing the same imports over and over again.
+# Writing the same imports over and over again sucks.
+Let pyforest do the job for you.

-pyforest lazy-imports all popular Python Data Science libraries so that they are always there when you need them. pyforest even adds the import statement to your first Jupyter cell.
+pyforest lazy-imports all popular Python Data Science libraries so that they are always there when you need them.
+Once you use a package, pyforest imports it and even adds the import statement to your first Jupyter cell.
 If you don't use a library, it won't be imported.

 - [Demo in Jupyter Notebook](#demo-in-jupyter-notebook)
 - [Using pyforest](#using-pyforest)